 - Payment in lieu of notice

-- Further sum for non- compliance of an order of reinstatement or re-engagement for unreasonable and unlawful dismissal
+- Further sum for non-compliance of an order of reinstatement or re-engagement for unreasonable and unlawful dismissal

 How the 12-Month Period of Average Wage is Calculated (713 Ordinance)

 For employees who have been with the company for less than 12 months, the calculation should be measured on a shorter period.
-Regularly, the 12 month period will be calculated as follows.
+Regularly, the 12-month period will be calculated as follows:

 This includes the following scenarios: